-In the meantime, we continue to monitor three key indicators of primary teacher shortages.
+We monitor three key indicators of primary teacher shortages.
 While job advertisement data suggests relatively low recruitment activity in this phase, there is no evidence that this is translating into improved staffing conditions for pupils.
 The proportion of teachers reporting that their school is adequately staffed is not increasing, and there are signs of growing reliance on non-teaching staff, particularly teaching assistants, to cover both staff absences and teachers' Planning, Preparation, and Assessment (PPA) time.
-These developments are likely to reflect financial constraints linked to falling pupil numbers.
+These developments likely stem from financial constraints linked to falling pupil numbers.